xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

   - Maybe we will come up with a model in system theory, because the feedback loops are very important in software development.

+## Stories

+- We should memorize the stories in this book to introduce causal inference to others.